mikegloudemans/colocalization-ensemble-pipeline/README.md

 The file names must exactly match the corresponding `basename` of the files specified in
 `gwas_experiments` and `eqtl_experiments`.

+Look [here](https://github.com/mikegloudemans/brain_gwas/blob/coloc_dev/config/coloc_example.config) for an example of a config file written for COLOC.

 ----

 ### `finemap`